RubixML/ML/docs/bootstrap-aggregator.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/BootstrapAggregator.php">[source]</a></span>

 # Bootstrap Aggregator
 Bootstrap Aggregating (or *bagging* for short) is a model averaging technique designed to improve the stability and performance of a user-specified base estimator by training a number of them on a unique *bootstrapped* training set sampled at random with replacement.
-Bagging works well with estimators that tend to have high variance by controlling the variance through averaging.
+Bagging works especially well with estimators that tend to have high variance by controlling the variance through averaging.

-> **Note:** Not compatible with clusterers.

 **Interfaces:** [Estimator](estimator.md), [Learner](learner.md), [Parallel](parallel.md), [Persistable](persistable.md)